Surface Transportation Board: Organizational structure and members

 The current chairman is Republican Patrick Fuchs, who was nominated to the STB by President Donald Trump in 2018, confirmed by the Senate, and sworn in January 2019.
 Fuchs was chosen by President Donald Trump to serve as chairman of the STB on January 20, 2025, succeeding Robert E. Primus, who had been Chairman between May 2024 and January 2025.

 The vice chairman represents the Board and assumes the chairman's duties as appropriate.
 Additionally, the vice chairman oversees matters involving the admission, discipline, and disbarment of non-attorney Board practitioners.
-The current vice chairman is Karen Hedlund, appointed on January 9, 2023, succeeding Michelle A. Schultz in the board's annual rotation of that position.
+The current vice chairman is Michelle A. Schultz.